-- A. An Elected Official, Appointed Official, Employee or Volunteer shall not use, induce, cause, or encourage others to use the authority, title, official letterhead or prestige of the Elected Official's, Appointed Official's, Employee's or Volunteer's office or service for his or her own private gain or personal advantage. - B. An Elected Official, Appointed Official, Employee or Volunteer shall not solicit or solicit or accept Anything of Value under terms and conditions where the compensation is not commensurate with the services performed or where a reasonable person would believe that the authority, title or prestige of office had been exploited.
+A. An Elected Official, Appointed Official, Employee or Volunteer shall not use, induce, cause, or encourage others to use the authority, title, official letterhead or prestige of the Elected Official's, Appointed Official's, Employee's or Volunteer's office or service for his or her own private gain or personal advantage.

+B. An Elected Official, Appointed Official, Employee or Volunteer shall not solicit or solicit or accept Anything of Value under terms and conditions where the compensation is not commensurate with the services performed or where a reasonable person would believe that the authority, title or prestige of office had been exploited.
 Nothing in this section prohibits the use of official title of an Elected Official, Appointed Official, Employee or Volunteer as a part of a political campaign or political endorsement.

 SECTION 17.
-POLITICAL ACTIVITY (NEW).
+POLITICAL ACTIVITY.

 A. No Candidate, Elected Official, Appointed Official, Employee or Volunteer shall compel, coerce or intimidate any Elected Official, Appointed Official, Employee or Volunteer to make, or refrain from making, any political contribution.
-No candidate, Elected Official, Appointed Official, Employee or Volunteer shall solicit or obtain by coercion any political contribution from Employees.
+No Candidate, Elected Official, Appointed Official, Employee or Volunteer shall solicit or obtain by coercion any political contribution from Employees.
 Nothing in this subsection shall be interpreted to provide that an Elected Official, Appointed Official, Employee or Volunteer is precluded from voluntarily making a contribution or receiving a voluntary contribution.

-B. No Candidate, Elected Official, Appointed Official, Employee or Volunteer shall accept any campaign contribution in excess of \$2,300 per primary, general or special election, or in violation of any federal, state or local statute, law, rule or ordinance.
+B. Effective November 3, 2010, no Candidate, Elected Official, Appointed Official, Employee or Volunteer shall not accept any campaign contribution in excess of \$ 2,300 per primary, general or special election, or in violation of any federal, state or local statute, law, rule or ordinance.
 A loan by the candidate to the campaign is not a campaign contribution for purposes of this paragraph.

-C. No Employee with contract management authority, property management authority or land use authority shall serve as a paid political consultant or as a member of the political fundraising committee of any Candidate or Elected Official.
+C. No Employee with contract management authority, property management authority or land use authority shall serve as a paid political consultant, a campaign treasurer, or as a member of the political fundraising committee of any Candidate for federal, State, city or County office, or Elected Official.

-- D. No Employee shall serve as a paid political consultant, paid campaign treasurer or paid campaign manager for a candidate for federal, state city or County office.
-No employee shall be permitted to receive more than \$250 in reimbursement from any political campaign or political candidate in any twelve month period. - E. Employees shall not intentionally perform any political activity during any compensated time.
-County employees shall not intentionally misappropriate any County property or resources by engaging in any political activity for the benefit of any campaign for elective office or any political campaign. - F. At no time shall any Candidate, Elected Official, Appointed Official, Employee or Volunteer misappropriate the services of any Employee by requiring that the Employee perform and political activity: (i) as a part of the Employee's duties, (ii) as a condition of County employment; or (iii) during any time off that is compensated by the County. - G. An Employee shall not be required at any time to participate in any political activity. - H. An Employee shall not be awarded additional compensation or employment benefit in any form to engage in as a part of the Employee's official County employment duties or activities that are undertaken by an Employee on a voluntary basis as permitted by law. - I. Nothing in this section prohibits activities that are otherwise appropriate for an Employee to engage in as a part of County employment duties or activities that are undertaken by an Employee on a voluntary basis as permitted by law. - J. No Candidate shall engage in any conduct that would, to an objective third-party, constitute an undue threat to an Employee's continued employment.
+D. Employees shall not perform any political activity during any compensated time.

+E. A Candidate, Elected Official, Appointed Official, Employee or Volunteer shall not require an Employee to perform political activity: (i) as a part of the Employee's duties, (ii) as a condition of County employment; or (iii) during any time off that is compensated by the County.

+F. An Employee shall not be required to participate in any political activity.

+G. An Employee shall not be awarded additional compensation or employment benefit in any form to engage in as a part of the Employee's official County employment duties or activities that are undertaken by an Employee on a voluntary basis as permitted by law.

+H. Nothing in this section prohibits an Employee from engaging in political activity on behalf of the County or, consistent with Section 17(C), engaging in voluntary political activities of the Employee's choosing when not on duty.

+I. No Candidate shall engage in any conduct that would, to an objective third-party, constitute an undue threat to an Employee's continued employment.

-K. Employees that receive compensation or reimbursement from a Candidate or political campaign on behalf of a Candidate in excess of \$250 shall be required to report such compensation or reimbursement to the County Manager, which shall include disclosure of the nature of the compensation or reimbursement.
+J. Employees that receive compensation or reimbursement from a Candidate or political campaign on behalf of a Candidate in excess of \$250 shall be required to report such compensation or reimbursement to the County Manager, which shall include disclosure of the nature of the compensation or reimbursement.

 SECTION 18.
-DISCLOSURE (NEW).
+DISCLOSURE.